Patent & Trademark Attorney

 Examination of the Application

 The examination process, commonly known as “prosecution,” typically involves one or more rounds of correspondence with an assigned Patent Office Examiner.
 Most issues involve the scope of the patent, and whether new and inventive aspects are included in the patent claims.
-The Examiner conducts his or her own prior art search during examination to either accept or reject the patent application.
+The Examiner conducts his or her own prior art search during the examination to either accept or reject the patent application.

 In about 80 percent of cases, the Examiner will initially reject the patent application, based on a lack of novelty or a violation of the prescribed form or content of the application.
 In these cases, an Amendment can be filed to address the rejection.
 Often, there are several rounds of rejections before the patent application is accepted or you decide to discontinue the application.